nate-levine/www.nate-levine.com/README.md

 This website is intended as a portfolio and personal archive.

-Credits:
+Resources:
-Built with React.js
+- Built with React.js
-Hosted with Netlify
+- Hosted with Netlify
-Font - Gotham
+- Gotham font